-The interest rate per annum applicable to the Revolving Credit Facility is the one-month term SOFR plus an interest rate spread that is based on TRC's consolidated net liabilities to equity ratio (NLER).
+The interest rate per annum applicable to the Revolving Credit Facility is one-month term SOFR plus an interest rate spread that is based on TRC's consolidated net liabilities to equity ratio (NLER).
 The interest rate spread for the NLER has three tiers: (1) 2.75% if the NLER is 55% or more; (2) 2.5% if the NLER is between 35% and less than 55%; and (3) 2.25% if the NLER is less than 35%.
 The interest rate spread in the previous sentence may effectively be reduced by applying a patronage credit for TRC's participation in the farm credit program, which patronage credit historically has been (for reference and information purposes only and not as a guarantee of future patronage credit) between 100-125 basis points.
-The patronage credit is paid annually by the Administrative Agent in the form of a dividend.
-As of March 31, 2024, the Company's NLER was in tier 3, or less than 35%, and the applicable interest rate spread was 2.25%.
+The Administrative Agent pays the patronage credit annually in the form of a dividend.
+As of June 30, 2024, the Company's NLER was in tier 3, or less than 35%, and the applicable interest rate spread was 2.25%.